KamSaf/django_car_management_app/README.md

 # WORK IN PROGRESS

 Django web application created to make it easier to keep records of car operating expenses.
+Created as a bachelor's thesis project.

-How to run:
+# How to run:

 1. Create virtual environment and activate it: